Best Telstra network mobile plans: alternative providers with top coverage

 Thankfully, there is a way to access Telstra's industry-leading mobile network without paying a premium, and that's through mobile virtual network operators (or MVNOs).

 There are a number of smaller telcos in Australia which offer access to the Telstra network, such as Boost Mobile, Woolworths Mobile, ALDImobile and more — all of which provide mobile plans at reduced prices.
-Please note, only a handful of these carriers are currently offering 5G access.
+Of course, it's worth noting that only a handful of these carriers currently offer 5G access, and most of their plans come with capped download speeds.

-To give you an idea of how you can access Telstra's cellular network and save money at the same time, we've taken the liberty of highlighting the best Telstra network mobile plans in Australia, whatever your budget may be.
+To help you access Telstra's cellular network and save money, we've highlighted the best Telstra network mobile plans from alternative providers in Australia, catering to all budgets.
 Alternatively, there are also plenty of other cheap mobile plans to check out if you're willing to venture outside of the Telstra network.

 How we pick the best SIM-only mobile plans